SKAHP/One-Engi/holeman.md

 \[36\]

 to stop.
 They would not use the pictures, but Harry keeps his going.
 So the Secret Service grabs his camera.
-Ross is still the Secretary, but Joe Short, who was then there for theBaltimore Sun, had the good sense to advise Ross not to be in a position of censoring here.
+Ross is still the Secretary, but **Joe Short**, who was then there for theBaltimore Sun, had the good sense to advise Ross not to be in a position of censoring here.
 But the only picture that was actually made was Harry Walsh's picture.
 So I made a deal with him.
 Through New York, we bought a frame of the pictures, and had it enlarged and took it over to IT&T and we transmitted it.
 Then we told the guys it's time to close up and go home.
 So he shut the place down.
 We walked out, and here came all the other photographers with their holders.
 We got the only picture in New York.
 It was on page one of the New YorkNews.
 Harry Walsh was working as a photographer for NBC television.
 The reporter's name was Bjorn Bjornson, and he was a go-along guy.
 He didn't want any trouble.
 He denounced the whole operation; he wouldn't have anything to do with it.
 But by this time the damn thing's on the street in New York, and we don't care. what happens now.

-JOHNSON: Enterprising journalism.
+JOHNSON: **Enterprising journalism**.

 HOLEMAN: That's right.